 2006-Present, Permanent Director

 Gene Edward Veith, Jr., is a writer and a retired literature professor.
-He is Provost Emeritus at Patrick Henry College and the Director of the Cranach Institute at Concordia Theological Seminary in Ft.
-Wayne, Indiana.
+He is Provost Emeritus at Patrick Henry College.
 He previously served as Culture Editor of WORLD MAGAZINE and Professor of English and Dean of the School of Arts & Sciences at Concordia University Wisconsin.
-He is the author of 28 books, including Postmodern Times: A Christian Guide to Contemporary Thought and Culture, The Spirituality of the Cross: The Way of the First Evangelicals, Classical Education, and God at Work: Your Christian Vocation in All of Life.
+He is the author of 29 books, including Postmodern Times: A Christian Guide to Contemporary Thought and Culture, The Spirituality of the Cross: The Way of the First Evangelicals, God at Work: Your Christian Vocation in All of Life, and Embracing Your Lutheran Identity.

 Dr. Veith graduated from the University of Oklahoma in 1973 and received a Ph.D. in English from the University of Kansas in 1979.
-He has honorary doctorates from Concordia Theological Seminary (2005), Concordia University California (2014), and Patrick Henry College (2016).
+He has honorary doctorates from Concordia Theological Seminary (2005), Concordia University California (2014), Patrick Henry College (2016), and Concordia University Nebraska (2025).
 He has taught at Northeastern Oklahoma A&M College and was a Visiting Professor at Wheaton College, Gordon College, and Regent College (Vancouver).
 He was also a Visiting Lecturer at the Estonian Institute of Humanities in Tallinn, Estonia.
 He and his wife Jackquelyn have three grown children and twelve grandchildren.
-They live in Blackwell, Oklahoma.
+They live in St. Louis.

 He became involved with classical education when a former student started a classical school and showed him what that approach could do.
 That led to writing a book with that student, Andrew Kern, on the classical school movement, entitled Classical Education.
 When the Consortium for Classical Lutheran Education started, he was invited to be on the board.